 The primary measure for amount of content on a page should be based on the purpose it serves.
 Use short pages (those containing one or two screens of text at most) for the first few levels of a site where users are scanning for link choices.
 Use longer pages (those that require more scrolling or reading) deeper within the site where the content can be printed and read later.
 For very large sections of information, consider creating a supporting document (Excel, Word, PDF, etc.) and linking to it from the page rather than displaying all the information directly on the page.

 Keeping accurate and timely content establishes credibility for IEEE as a trustworthy source of information.

 - Update pages regularly in order to keep information, such as data and statistics, timely and accurate.

-- When using statistical data on your page, ensure that the information is current and up-to-date and is accompanied by the source from which it was derived, along with the date the data was compiled.
+- When using statistical data on your page, ensure that the information is current and updated and is accompanied by the source from which it was derived, along with the date the data was compiled.

 Content for the digital platform versus for print